 In the indictments, returned last month, the Hampshire County grand jury charged Mulveyhill, of South Hadley, with statutory rape, violation of civil rights with resulting bodily injury, criminal harassment and disturbance of a school assembly.
 The indictments charged Renaud, of Springfield, with statutory rape.
 Kayla Narey, of South Hadley, was charged with violation of civil rights with resulting bodily injury, criminal harassment and disturbance of a school assembly.

 Charges against another three girls included violation of civil rights with resulting bodily injury; two also were charged with stalking.

-South Hadley Public Schools Superintendent Gus Sayer has defended school administrators' handling of the matter, saying Prince had not told anyone about her situation.
+South Hadley Public Schools Superintendent Gus Sayer defended school administrators' handling of the matter, saying Phoebe had not alerted anyone to her situation.

-None of the six students identified in the indictment remains in school, he said.
+None of the six students identified in the indictment remains in school, Sayer said.